 FreshGrass is dedicated to providing roots music artists with opportunities to create new work and to take artistic risks outside the pressures of the commercial music space.
-We do this through several commissioning programs: the FreshGrass Composition Commission and FreshScores.
+We do this through several FreshGrass commissioning programs: the Composition Commission, FreshScores, Album Fund, FreshGrass Concertos, and Collaborations.

 FreshScores are new original scores to films–usually short, usually silent–that FreshGrass commissions each year from 3-4 artists.
 The scores have all premiered at FreshGrass at MASS MoCA, with the artist performing live as the films are screened.
-This has become a signature element of the festival.
+This has become a signature element of the FreshGrass Festival.

 Alison Brown: A Child of the Ghetto (D.W.
 Griffith, 1910)